-Based on the knowledge and understanding of the company and its environment obtained in the course of the audit, we have not identified material misstatements in the directors' report.
+Based on the knowledge and understanding of the company and its environment obtained in the course of the audit, we have not identified material misstatements in those parts of the directors' report specified for our review.

 We have nothing to report in respect of the provisions in the Companies Act 2014 which require us to report to you if, in our opinion, the disclosures of directors' remuneration and transactions specified by law are not made.